 The curriculum leading to a certificate in endodontics consists of courses from the Department of Endodontics, Oral Biology and clinical core curriculum listed in the Augusta University Course Catalog.

-The College of Graduate Studies offers a Master of Science in Oral Biology degree which may be taken in conjunction with the certificate curriculum.
+The Graduate School offers a Master of Science in Oral Biology degree which may be taken in conjunction with the certificate curriculum.
 This joint program gives the student more extensive experience in research and basic science education and requires an in-depth original research project leading to a defended thesis.
 If the applicant desires to concurrently pursue a Master of Science in Oral Biology degree with the specialty program, the program length could be approximately 6-12 months longer.
 Tuition is charged on a per hour basis for the graduate courses taken.
-The applicant must be accepted by the College of Graduate Studies and the Department of Oral Biology.
+The applicant must be accepted by The Graduate School and the Department of Oral Biology.
 Application to the graduate program is made after acceptance to the certificate program.

 Following the submission of a completed application and the required supporting materials, candidates files are reviewed by the Endodontics Selection Committee.
 This committee consists of the Program Director and other faculty members.
 Selection will be based on the following criteria:

 Final selection will be based upon these criteria.